 We feel emotions based on the story we just made up.
 The facts, by themselves, don’t make us emotional.

-That’s my story.
-But the facts are simply—I called.
-She didn’t pick up.
+That’s my story, but the facts are simply—I called, and she didn’t pick up.

-As you can imagine, an out of control story is very dangerous.
-Because our stories control our emotions.
-Our emotions, in turn, control our behaviour.
+As you can imagine, an out-of-control story is dangerous, because our stories control our emotions.
+Our emotions, in turn, control our behaviour, observes Crucial Conversations.

 So what can we do about it?